melli79/mathGames/Readme.md

 # 0. Smaller ideas

-## Hamming distance
-The Hamming or editing distance between to character sequences is the number of characters we have to change in one sequence to transform it into the other sequence.

-Example 1: Between "abcdefg" and "abbdeeg" it is 2: 'c'->'b' and 'f'->'e' (replace)
-Example 2: Between "Hallo" and "Hell" it is 2: 'a'->'e', 'o'->'' (delete) Example 3: Between "aloa" and "Hallo" it is 3: (0)''->'H', (2)''->'l', (4)'a'->'' (add and delete)

-Given two strings, determine their Hamming distance!

-### Twist
-Given two integers, determine the Hamming distance of their binary representations.

-### Follow up Questions:
-1. What is your algorithm's complexity?
-2. Can you do that in $\mathcal{O}(1)$?

 ## Fractional School

 In the fractional school every child is given $n$ fractions (of numerator and denominator with natural numbers, the denominator not being 0).
 When a child claps once, it can multiply either one numerator or one denominator with a natural number (not 0 for denominators).
 What is the minimum number of claps that is needed to make all fractions the same value?